-Specifically, we met with our educational partners, ELAC, SSC, ROCC, staff, administrator group in June and July as we prepared to return to in-person learning.
+Specifically, we met with our educational partners, parent groups, staff, administrator group in June, August and September of 2021 as we prepared to return to in-person learning.
+We also formed a staff advisory group to focus solely on reopening.
 Our focus groups discussed safe, in person learning and ways to mitigate learning loss.
 Our educational partners emphasized the need to support related LCAP actions by increasing personnel to ensure the safety and well-being of staff and students.
 We funded additional positions for instructional support that provide interventions to increase English language proficiency, reading, mathematics, address social emotional needs, and arts education for all students.
 Again, we meet regularly with our educational partners through several venues to monitor our efforts and gather feedback.

-A description of how the LEA used, or plans to use, the additional concentration grant add-on funding it received to increase the number of staff who provide direct services to students on school campuses with an enrollment of students who are low-income, English learners, and/or foster youth that is greater than 55 percent.
+A description of how the LEA used, or plans to use, the additional concentration grant add-on funding it received to increase the number of staff who provide direct services to students on school campuses with an enrollment of students who are low-income,

 Our vision and core values are at the heart of all conversations.
 As additional funds became available we used our standing outreach efforts to obtain input from all aspects of our community- students, staff, parents, and community members.
 Additional staff will accomplish the following.

-1. Increase personnel to

-increase the intensity and frequency of interventions for our students through additional certificated and classified personnel summer school provide wrap-around services improved social emotional curriculum increased access to mental health services family resource centers independent study social emotional professional development instructional coaching through additional site administration strengthen core instruction curriculum
+- Increase personnel to increase the intensity and frequency of interventions for our students through additional certificated and classified personnel Multi-lingual support - 2.
+Increase mental health supports for students, staff and families through counselors, psychologists improved social emotional curriculum increased access to mental health services social emotional professional development - 3.
+Increase professional development instructional coaching through additional site administration strengthen core instruction curriculum - 4.
+Ensure facilities serve students optimally through additional custodial staff hours